hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 the parties will need to know which hash function was used and use the same one.

-To promote interoperability among implementations, the SHA-256 hash algorithm MUST be implemented.

 ## Thumbprints of Keys Not in COSE Key Format

 Keys that are in other formats can be represented as COSE Keys.